Algorithmic Accountability

 Bias Detection for NZ Populations

-Structured bias testing tailored to New Zealand's demographic context, with specific analysis of model outcomes across Maori, Pacific, Asian, and other population groups.
+Structured bias testing tailored to Aotearoa New Zealand's demographic context, with specific analysis of model outcomes across Māori, Pacific, Asian, and other population groups, informed by both statistical rigour and Treaty of Waitangi outcome equity principles.

 • Disparate impact analysis by ethnicity